juicebox-systems/ceremony/instructions/routines.typ

             #factory_checks
           ],
           [
-            *The HSM is in a tamper-evident bag.*
+            *The HSM is in an antistatic bag within a tamper-evident bag.*

-            #checkbox[The bag does not appear tampered with.]
+            #checkbox[The tamper-evident bag does not appear tampered with.]
             #smoosh
             #checkbox[
               The serial number and bag ID match an unused HSM listed in